Venues of the 2022 Winter Olympics and Paralympics

-The then Beijing Olympic Games Bidding Committee unveiled the venue layout plan for the 2022 Winter Olympics on 20 February 2014:the plan was include the five ice events at the Olympic Green, the Capital Indoor Stadium and the Wukesong Sports Center, which were some of the main venues of the 2008 Summer Olympics.
-Competitions for luge, bobsleigh and alpine skiing were held at the Xiaohaituo Mountain Area,in a northwest of Beijing (in the West Dazhuangke village, of Zhangshanying in Yanqing District), 90 km away from the city centre of Beijing and 17.5 km away from the town of Yanqing.
+The Beijing Olympic Games Bidding Committee unveiled the venue layout plan for the 2022 Winter Olympics on 20 February 2014; the plan was include the five ice events at the Olympic Green, the Capital Indoor Stadium and the Wukesong Sports Center, which were some of the main venues of the 2008 Summer Olympics.
+Competitions for luge, bobsleigh and alpine skiing were held at the Xiaohaituo Mountain Area, in a northwest of Beijing (in the West Dazhuangke village, of Zhangshanying in Yanqing District), 90 km away from the city centre of Beijing and 17.5 km away from the town of Yanqing.
 All other skiing events were held in Taizicheng Area in Chongli District, Zhangjiakou, 220 km from downtown Beijing and 130 km away from Xiaohaituo Mountain Area.